nadiaalshezawy/Linux-Server-Configuration/README.md

 $ ssh -i ~/.ssh/id_rsa -p 2200 grader@13.232.87.13
 ```

-##Prepare to deploy your project.
+## Prepare to deploy your project.

 9. Configure the local timezone to UTC.
 ```
 sudo dpkg-reconfigure tzdata
 ```
 select none of the above, then UTC

-10. Install and configure Apache to serve a Python mod_wsgi application.
+10.Install and configure Apache to serve a Python mod_wsgi application.

 1.Install and Configure Apache2, mod-wsgi and python